 With an avid interest in healthcare and a passion for helping others, Herzing University-Orlando 2019 graduate Danny Nguyen knew a career as a Physical Therapist Assistant (PTA) would be the perfect fit for him.

 The need for physical therapy services is expanding rapidly, making PTA a popular career choice for those who are interested in joining the healthcare field.
-The Bureau of Labor Statistics (BLS)1 projects 27% employment growth for PTAs between 2018 and 2028, adding as many as 38,000 new jobs.
-PTA is also ranked #3 on U.S. News & World Report’s list of Best Health Care Support Jobs.
+The Bureau of Labor Statistics (BLS)1 projects 35% employment growth for PTAs between 2020-2030, adding as many as 33,200 new jobs.
+PTA is also ranked #1 on U.S. News & World Report’s list of Best Health Care Support Jobs in 2021.

 We talked with Danny to learn more about what it’s like to work as a PTA, and what prospective students should know about pursuing a career in the field.